genricoloni/rust_roadmap/week-1/day-1/topics.md

 - 1.1: Installation
 - 1.2: Hello, world!
+- 1.3: Hello, Cargo!

 ## Exercises

 No actual exercises are provided in this lesson.
-However, if you don't have any experience with Rust, you can try to write a simple "Hello, world!" program to get started.
+However, if you don't have any experience with Rust, you can try to write a simple "Hello, world!" program to get started and build confidence with the language and the tools.

 ```Rust
 fn main() {